Variational Autoencoder for Anti-Cancer Drug Response Prediction: Experiments

 \subsection{Pre-training geneVAE}

-We aim to minimize sum of reconstruction loss and latent loss when training geneVAE model.
-The reconstruction loss is $\mathcal L(G,G^{'})$, where G represents initial input gene expression data and G' represents reconstructed data.
-It can be mean squared loss{\ttfamily[MSEloss]} or cross entropy loss{\ttfamily[CrossEntropyloss]}.
-We choose cross entropy loss as our reconstruction loss in our experiments, because we normalize the input data add sigmoid function in the last layer to make sure the input and output both consist of values between $0$ and $1$.
-We connect the input layer to the final custom variational layer in our program to compute such loss.
+We aimed to minimize the sum of reconstruction and KL losses when training the geneVAE model.
+The reconstruction loss is $\mathcal L(G,G^{'})$, where $G$ represents initial input gene expression data and $G^{'}$ represents reconstructed data.
+The loss function could be either the mean squared loss {\ttfamily[MSEloss]} or the cross entropy loss {\ttfamily[CrossEntropyloss]}.
+We chose the cross entropy loss as the reconstruction loss in our experiments, since we normalized the input data and used sigmoid activation in the last layer to ensure that inputs and outputs were values between $0$ and $1$.
+Normalizing data is a very important aspect of gene expression studies and many commonly used normalization methods don’t treat samples independently but rather use the information contained in the whole dataset to guide the normalization procedure.
+This may lead to serious information leakage if the dataset is normalized before the training-test split.
+We normalize each row of the data, which is equivalent to normalize cancer cell lines of each gene.
+Therefore, we don't have to consider the effects of train, valid and test separation.

-Filtering out a representative gene subset using CGC data set also matters in the training of our gene expression VAE model.
-We have mentioned in the 3.1 part that for breast cancer cell lines, the selected gene number from CGC is 597.
-We test our model either filtering out a gene subset or not on breast cancer cell lines, and the result indicates that filtering out such a gene subset could help improve the accuracy of the prediction of $IC_{50}$ value.
-According to the evaluation of total loss, our tests show that at the beginning of the training loop, validation VAEloss is much higher than training VAEloss, and VAEloss starts to convergent after 100 epochs.
-Model on CGC-selected gene expression data has an average VAEloss of 27.3.
-Model without CGC selected gene expression data has an average VAEloss of 68 after validation loss becomes stable.